The Equal Care Co-op office is the controller for the personal information we receive. The address is:

 We also hold statistical information about the calls we receive for a number of years, but this does not contain any personal data.

-We use a third-party provider, Hootsuite, to manage our social-media interactions.
-If you send us a private or direct message via social media, it will be stored by Hootsuite for three months.
+We use a third-party provider, Loom, to manage our social-media interactions.
+If you send us a private or direct message via social media, it will be stored on the social media channel you have used according to their data and security rules.
 It will not be shared with any other organisations.